Diarmuid78/Diarmuid78/README.md

 - 👀 I’m interested in health economics related to cancer care mainly.
 - 🌱 I’m currently learning R, GitHub and parenting.
 - 💞️ I’m looking to collaborate on projects related to cancer services.
-- 📫 How to reach me - email at diarmuidcoughlan@gmail.com
+- 📫 How to reach me - email at diarmuidcoughlan@gmail.com or diarmuid.coughlan@newcastle.ac.uk

 <!---
 Diarmuid78/Diarmuid78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.